3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 DroneSeed opt for PLA for design validation and field testing.
 Operators handle drones with work gloves (instead of kid gloves) so the material needs to be able to accrue minimal damage.
 Oncee a design has been validated, the parts are manufactured in MJF to outfit the production fleet.

-Generally, the default is PLA because of the low cost and flexibility it offers.
-Plus PLA has some pretty great mechanical properties.
-“We don’t usually have to worry about high temperatures,” shares John, “but we have had a couple of situations where our parts have to deal with high-temperature environments.”
+Generally, the first choice is PLA due to the low cost and flexibility it offers.
+Plus PLA has some acceptable mechanical properties.
+“We don’t usually have to worry about high temperatures,” shares John, “but we have had a couple of situations where our parts needed to deal with hot or high vibration environments.”

 3D printing for speed

-Because they make so many of their parts custom, DroneSeed uses Fused Deposition Modelling (FDM) to produce prototypes and the majority of finished parts.
+Because they make so many of their parts custom, DroneSeed uses Fused Deposition Modelling (FDM) to produce higher performance prototypes and the majority of finished parts.

 For DroneSeed, FDM offers plenty of advantages such as: